.22 long rifle

-The .22 long rifle, also known as the .22 LR or 5.7×15mmR, is a long-established variety of .22 caliber rimfire ammunition originating from the United States.
-It is used in a wide range of firearms including rifles, pistols, revolvers, and submachine guns.
+The .22 long rifle (.22LR), also known as the 5.7×15mmR, is a long-established variety of .22 caliber rimfire ammunition originating from the United States.
+It is used in a wide range of firearms, including rifles, pistols, revolvers, and submachine guns.
+It is a well-established small-game round but is not typically used for hunting larger game, as it lacks the necessary stopping power.

-In terms of units sold, it is by far the most common ammunition that is manufactured and sold in the world.
+In terms of quantities sold, the .22 Long Rifle is by far the most common ammunition that is currently manufactured and sold in the world.
 Common uses include hunting and shooting sports.
-Ammunition produced in .22 long rifle is effective at short ranges, has little recoil, and is inexpensive to purchase.
-These qualities make it ideal for plinking and marksmanship training.
+Ammunition produced in .22 Long Rifle is effective at short ranges, has little recoil, and is inexpensive to purchase, making it ideal for plinking and marksmanship training.

 History

-American cartridge manufacturer J. Stevens Arms & Tool Company introduced the .22 long rifle cartridge in 1887.The round owes its origin to the .22 BB Cap of 1845 and the .22 Short of 1857.
-It combined the case of the .22 long of 1871 with a 40 gr bullet, giving it a longer overall length, a higher muzzle velocity and superior performance as a hunting and target round, rendering the .22 extra long cartridges obsolete.
+American cartridge manufacturer J. Stevens Arms & Tool Company introduced the .22 long rifle cartridge in 1887.
+The round owes its origin to the .22 BB Cap of 1845 and the .22 short of 1857.
+It combined the case of the .22 long of 1871 with a 40 gr bullet, giving it a longer overall length, a higher muzzle velocity, and superior performance as a hunting and target round, rendering .22 extra long cartridges obsolete.
 The .22 LR uses a heeled bullet, which means that the bullet is the same diameter as the case, and has a narrower "heel" portion that fits inside the case.
-It is one of the few cartridges that are accepted by a large variety of rifles and handguns.
+It is one of the few cartridges accepted by a wide variety of rifles and handguns.